Venger's Random Encounter Decks - The Backstory

 Back in "the day"...

 Back in what they call “the day”, random encounters were the very definition of random.
-Long rest in the woods you say, let's roll this and see what happens.
-Advancing through hexes off the beaten track you say, well I rolled this so say hi to my throng of wandering monsters.
-You had a table, you had monsters on that table, you rolled to see which of those monsters the party would face.
+Long rest in the hex crawl woods you say, let's roll this and see what happens.
+Advancing through dungeons of the underworld you say, well I rolled this so say hi to my throng of wandering monsters.
+You had a table of monsters, you rolled to see which of those monsters the party would face, how far away they were and whether there was any surprise in play, maybe what the monsters’ initial demeanour was.
 Job done!

 Over the years, however, the way the game was being played began to change.
-In D&D and the other tabletop roleplaying games that followed, the popularity of random encounters began to wane as the rules developed to reflect a richness entering the game.
+In D&D, and in the other similar games that followed, the popularity of random encounters began to wane as the rules developed to reflect a richness entering tabletop roleplaying games.
 These days, let's face it, TTRPGs have matured.
-Players of today tend to want more from their time at the table.
+Unlike early adopters of the first of these games, those focused initially on basic, progressive levelling up and rudimentary delves into deeper and “nastier holes in the ground” (Mark Swanson, Alarums & Excursions 10, 1976), and although some do still love a basic slice of hack and slash, players of today tend to want more from their time at the table.
 They want immersion.
 They want story arcs.
 They want entertainment and fun and heartbreak and drama and more.
 And they want this from the moment they sit at the table until the last dice are rolled.

 One card at a time

 So I had the idea of building my own tables.
-Tables that not only introduced the actors in the encounters, but also the hooks, the conflicts, the resolutions and twists that might make every encounter an amazing one to remember.
-Not scripts to railroad the players, but more like tables of guidelines to help me as DM or GM react to their approach and get them quickly to the edge of their seats.
-And I wanted those tables to be accessible more quickly than looking up a book.
+Tables that not only introduce the actors in the encounters, but also the juice that might make most of my encounters memorable.
+Not scripts to railroad the players, but more like tables of guidelines to help me, as dungeon or game master, to improvise, to react naturally to the players’ approach, to get them quickly to the edge of their seats.

 I love cards.
-I love Dungeon Mayhem and MtG.
+I love Dungeon Mayhem and games like MtG.
 I love playing card games and watching card magic tricks.
-I love the idea of pulling cards at random to create something special.
+I love the idea of drawing cards at random to create something special.

 What I wondered, therefore, was whether I could stuff a card deck full of exciting encounters that could be pulled at random at the table.
-Encounters packed with all you need to throw at the players as written, or if you prefer, to pull at random and then adjust slightly to fit what else you have planned.
-Encounters that can be added at any time or even begin or inspire a one-shot or campaign.
+Encounters packed with all I need to throw at the players as written, or if I prefer in the moment, to pull at random and then adjust slightly to fit what else I’ve got worked out.
+Encounters that could be added at any time, or could even begin or inspire a one-shot or campaign.

 Here's a little more about my random encounter card decks!